jozu-ai/kitops/docs/src/docs/next-steps.md

 1. The `package` section: Metadata about the ModelKit, including the author, description, and license
 1. The `code` section: Path and information about codebases related to the project, including Jupyter notebook folders
-1. The `datasets` section: Path and infromation on included datasets
+1. The `datasets` section: Path and information on included datasets
 1. The `model` section: Path and information on the serialized model

 A Kitfile only needs the `package` section, plus one of the other sections.

 The `package` and `model` sections can only contain a single model (you can chain models by using multiple ModelKits).

-The `datasets` and `code` sections can include multiple assets.
-Each asset is indicated by starting with a dash.
-The dash is required even if you are only packaging a single dataset or codebase.
+The `datasets`, `code`, and `name` sections are lists, so each entry must start with a dash.
+The dash is required even if you are only packaging a single item of that type.

 Here's a snippet of a KitFile that contains two datasets, notice that each starts with "-":